All Episodes

 So Colonel Hassara here is correct.

-All this happens in simulators, by the way.
+All this happens in simulators, by the way, for certification, recertification, initial training.

 But you're the most surprised when it actually does happen to you.

-We used to say you don't want to get into a situation where you have to use your superior flying skills to get you out of a bad situation, that your superior flying skills got you into in the first place.
+We used to say you don't want to get into a situation where you have to use your superior flying skills to get you out of a bad situation that your superior flying skills got you into in the first place.

 A Canada goose is a big bird.

-Now, these engines on the Airbus 320 uh have to be able to withstand a four-pound bird being ingested in the engine, and they can, but a goose weighs a lot more than four pounds.
+Now, these engines on the Airbus 320 have to be able to withstand a four-pound bird being ingested in the engine, and they can, but a goose weighs a lot more than four pounds.

-Colonel Hassara says, the fact that everybody is alive is a miracle, and he praises the pilot for doing everything it could to avoid Manhattan or Queens or any of the boroughs and to ditch this thing in the uh in the Hudson River.
+And he praises the pilot for doing everything he could to avoid Manhattan or Queens or any of the boroughs and to ditch this thing in the Hudson River.

-Uh we track birds, track bird strikes in the U.S., by the way.
+We track birds, track bird strikes in the U.S., by the way.

-The KC-135, which is the military equivalent of the 707, has CFM 56 engines like the A320, so I'm very familiar with these engines.
+The KC-135, which is the military equivalent of the 707, has CFM-56 engines like the A320, so I'm very familiar with these engines.

-I have only had to shut down a C FM 56 engine on my KC 135 twice.
+I have only had to shut down a CFM56 engine on my KC-135 twice.

 They're very reliable engines, but not with geese banging around in them.

-But uh congratulations to everybody involved.
+But congratulations to everybody involved.

 So rush, this is just the beginning of the miracles.